 Constantly asking questions enables process operators to have a better understanding of their unit and a stronger ability to safely react to abnormal situations.
 Answers can be found in operating manuals, vendor books, and from discussions with fellow operators, engineers, and supervisors.
 Learning from experienced operators, and sharing information with less experienced operators, builds the team’s unit knowledge and skill level.

 Process operators acquire the knowledge and skills they need when there is consistent, reliable, and sustainable training in place.
 Maintaining a structured approach to unit knowledge and skill requirements is part of ensuring your process operators can perform their duties—from routine to emergency—confidently, safely, and effectively.

 Look at your training program and ask these questions:

 - Does your training accurately reflect the tasks the operators perform?

-- Does your training provide operators with opportunity to practice and master the tasks before qualification?
+- Does your training provide operators with the opportunity to practice and master the tasks before qualification?

 - Is your training structured to make the operator responsible for their training?

 - Is hazard identification and risk awareness reinforced in your training?